Are you ready to start selling online?

 These are two things you don’t have to contend with when you use Shopify.

 Shopify also won’t charge you for transaction fees or credit card processing fees like Etsy does.
 Instead, you pay a monthly fee of $29.

 Etsy does not charge a monthly fee and instead charges you for listing items, transaction fees, and credit card fees.

 If you’re just getting started, Etsy is a better route to take, despite those fees.
 But if you’re a seasoned e-commerce vet, it’s time to graduate to Shopify or one of the next e-commerce platforms on my list.

 BigCommerce is another e-commerce platform that makes selling online a breeze.

-Just like with Shopify, you can customize the look and feel of your store, use a custom URL, and you can even manage your shipping and payments with their help.
+Just like with Shopify, you can customize the look and feel of your store, use a custom URL, there are tons of BigCommerce apps to help with sales, and you can even manage your shipping and payments with their help.

 You can also connect your BigCommerce products to your social media channels and to Amazon.com to increase your earning potential.

 Some other cool features you score by using BigCommerce: